 Watching cute pet videos or inspirational videos can generate a quick boost of positive emotions that can fuel an upward spiral of positive emotions.
 Just be sure to mentally hang onto the positive emotions that emerge (with strategies like savoring) so that you take your good mood with you when you finish the video.
 And be careful not to get sucked in for too long, or you may end up feeling guilty for not spending your time in other ways.

 13. Stop Minimizing Your Successes

 We have this horrible habit of minimizing our successes.
-For example, we may say, “Anyone could memorize positive words,” or “I didn’t increase my happiness as much I wanted to.”
+For example, we may say, “Anyone could start their own wellness business,” or “I didn’t increase my happiness as much I wanted to.”
 These phrases minimize your small successes instead of celebrating them.
 You focus on how good it could of been instead of focusing on how good it already is.

 As you pursue positive thinking, happiness, or well-being—whatever your goal is—take note of your wins.
 For every small win, celebrate at least a little bit.